 Once determined, the servicer must document the minimum net in the servicing system and/or mortgage file for each property subject to HAFA.
 After signing an SSA, the servicer may not increase the minimum net requirement until the initial SSA termination date is reached (not less than 120 calendar days).
-Subsequent changes to the minimum net when the SSA is extended must be documented.
+Subsequent changes to the minimum net pursuant to the provisions of Section 6.1.2 or when the SSA is extended must be documented.